NazaninHashemian/test-demo/README.md

 The tests cover:

-- Rendering of components and initial state validation
+Rendering of components and initial state validation

-- Increment and decrement button functionality
+Increment and decrement button functionality

-- Boundary condition ensuring counter does not go below zero
+Boundary condition ensuring counter does not go below zero

-- Multiple click scenarios and state updates
+Controlled input for name form

+Form submission and greeting display

+Input clearing after submit

-Explore the test files in the `src` folder (e.g., `Counter.test.jsx`) to see detailed test cases.
+Explore the test files in the `src` folder (e.g., `Counter.test.jsx` , `NameForm.test.jsx`) to see detailed test cases.

 ## Technologies Used